 Should I Stage My Home Before or After Listing It?

-Stage before the listing ever goes live.
+Do it before the property ever goes live.

 Why Staging Should Happen Before the Listing Goes Live

-When staging is done beforehand, it helps:
+When this work is done in advance, it can:

 What Happens When Staging Is Done After Listing